Text file: Microsoft Windows text files

 DOS and Microsoft Windows use a common text file format, with each line of text separated by a two-character combination: carriage return (CR) and line feed (LF).
 It is common for the last line of text not to be terminated with a CR-LF marker, and many text editors (including Notepad) do not automatically insert one on the last line.

 On Microsoft Windows operating systems, a file is regarded as a text file if the suffix of the name of the file (the "filename extension") is .txt.
 However, many other suffixes are used for text files with specific purposes.
 For example, source code for computer programs is usually kept in text files that have file name suffixes indicating the programming language in which the source is written.

-Most Microsoft Windows text files use ANSI, OEM, Unicode or UTF-8 encoding.
+Most Microsoft Windows text files use ANSI, OEM, or Unicode (UTF-16 or UTF-8) encoding.

 What Microsoft Windows terminology calls "ANSI encodings" are usually single-byte ISO/IEC 8859 encodings (i.e. ANSI in the Microsoft Notepad menus is really "System Code Page", non-Unicode, legacy encoding), except for in locales such as Chinese, Japanese and Korean that require double-byte character sets.
 ANSI encodings were traditionally used as default system locales within Microsoft Windows, before the transition to Unicode.

 By contrast, OEM encodings, also known as DOS code pages, were defined by IBM for use in the original IBM PC text mode display system.
 They typically include graphical and line-drawing characters common in DOS applications.

 "Unicode"-encoded Microsoft Windows text files contain text in UTF-16 Unicode Transformation Format.
 Such files normally begin with byte order mark (BOM), which communicates the endianness of the file content.
 Although UTF-8 does not suffer from endianness problems, many Microsoft Windows programs (i.e. Notepad) prepend the contents of UTF-8-encoded files with BOM, to differentiate UTF-8 encoding from other 8-bit encodings.